oyamecodes/soccer-data-pipeline/README.md

 1. Create GCP project and enable APIs: Cloud Storage, BigQuery, Dataflow, Cloud Build, Cloud Logging.
 2. Provision a service account with minimal permissions and add its key to GitHub Secrets (or use Workload Identity Federation).
 3. Add GitHub Action `ingest.yml` and push a sample `data/` JSON file.
-4. Deploy Cloud Run ETL and trigger a run from the GitHub Action or Cloud Scheduler.
+4. Deploy Dataflow ETL and trigger a run from the GitHub Action or Cloud Scheduler.
 5. Run BigQuery aggregation SQL to populate `season_results` and verify champion labels.
 6. Create a BQ ML model (train) and run `ML.EVALUATE` on holdout seasons.